BIOP/abba-documentation/docs/source/installation/installation.md

 If you want to work on data from an OMERO database, install the [QuPath OMERO RAW extension](https://github.com/BIOP/qupath-extension-biop-omero).
 Please check its [readme](https://github.com/BIOP/qupath-extension-biop-omero/blob/omero-raw/README.md) for installation instructions.
 :::

 5. Restart QuPath.
-In `Extensions>Managed extensions` you should see the following extensions installed:
+In `Extensions>Manage extensions` you should see the following extensions installed:
 * ABBA
 * Image Combiner Warpy
 * Warpy